spitzerl/spitzerl/README.md

-## Hi there 👋
+<h1>Hey, welcome on my profile 👋</h1>

 ### I'm Lucas, also know as Pangolino

-* 👨‍🎓 I’m student in the highschool of LaSalle in terminal class (STI2D sector)
+* 🎓 I’m student in the highschool of LaSalle in terminal class (STI2D sector)
-* 🌱 I’m currently improving my web developpement skills
+* 🌱 I’m currently improving my web developement skills
-*
+* 💼 My goal is to become Full Stack developer

 <!--